GMOD/jbrowse-components/products/jbrowse-cli/README.md

       custom         Either a JSON file location or inline JSON that defines a custom sequence adapter; must provide --name if using inline JSON

+  --displayName=displayName
+      The display name to specify for the assembly, e.g. "Homo sapiens (hg38)" while the name can be a shorter identifier like "hg38"

   --faiLocation=faiLocation
       [default: <fastaLocation>.fai] FASTA index file or URL